minio/docs/source/integrations/disaggregated-spark-and-hadoop-hive-with-minio.md

-fs.s3a.committer.threads=2048 # Number of threads writing to MinIO fs.s3a.connection.maximum=8192 # Maximum number of concurrent conns fs.s3a.fast.upload.active.blocks=2048 # Number of parallel uploads fs.s3a.fast.upload.buffer=disk # Use disk as the buffer for uploads fs.s3a.fast.upload=true # Turn on fast upload mode fs.s3a.max.total.tasks=2048 # Maximum number of parallel tasks fs.s3a.multipart.size=512M # Size of each multipart chunk
+fs.s3a.committer.threads=2048 # Number of threads writing to MinIO fs.s3a.connection.maximum=8192 # Maximum number of concurrent conns fs.s3a.fast.upload.active.blocks=2048 # Number of parallel uploads fs.s3a.fast.upload.buffer=disk # Use drive as the buffer for uploads fs.s3a.fast.upload=true # Turn on fast upload mode fs.s3a.max.total.tasks=2048 # Maximum number of parallel tasks fs.s3a.multipart.size=512M # Size of each multipart chunk